TouK/nussknacker/docs/scenarios_authoring/Enrichers.md

 ## Concepts

 Please check [Glossary](/about/GLOSSARY) to understand difference between component and the node (and between configuration of a component and configuration of a node).
+Understanding the role of [SpEL](../scenarios_authoring/Intro#spel) will greatly accelerate your first steps with Nussknacker.

 Enricher components need to be added to the Model configuration first; once they are added they will become available in the Designer's components toolbox.
-Check [configuration areas](../installation_configuration_guide/Configuration.md) for the overview of the configuration and [configuration of extra components](../installation_configuration_guide/ExtraComponents.md) for details of how to configure enricher components.
+Check [configuration areas](../installation_configuration_guide/Configuration.md) for the overview of the configuration and [configuration of extra components](../components/OpenAPI.md) for details of how to configure enricher components.

 ## SQL enricher